Measure What Matters: 5 Best Practices from Performance Management Leaders

 1. Build performance indicators aligned with your most important strategic goals.

-In 2017, the City of Boston released fourteen metrics to measure the progress on its top-line policy goals and targets set in Imagine Boston 2030, the city’s comprehensive plan.
+The City of Boston released fourteen metrics to measure the progress on its top-line policy goals and targets set in Imagine Boston 2030, the city’s comprehensive plan.
 These publicly-available indicators, measured annually, show how initiatives from the plan are making a difference in the lives of Bostonians.

 To drive inclusive economic growth, the City set a goal to create higher paying jobs and tracked progress towards this interim target by measuring the growth of wages in low-wage occupations and the share of households earning below a household sustaining income.